dezziner93/Javascript-Task-List/README.md

-# Javascript-Task-List
+# Task List
-This is javascript task list project.You can add remove and clear tasks.Please read the structure.html file for functionality of this app.
+This is task list app.You can add remove search and clear tasks.
+Please read the structure.html file for functionality of this app.